 TGax Editor: Please add the following two sentences after “The VHT Operation subelement” which is towards the end of this section (802.11-2016 P923):

+The HE Capabilities subelement is the same as the HE Capabilities element as defined in 9.4.2.237 (HE Capabilities element).

+The HE Operation subelement is the same as the HE Operation element as defined in 9.4.2.238 (HE Operation element).